 Rice is a side dish that goes with so many savory entrees.
 And when you are having an Asian-inspired meal, this oriental rice recipe is just the thing to make.
-It’s an easy recipe with great flavor and takes under 30 minutes.
+It’s an easy recipe with spicy Asian rice flavors and takes under 30 minutes to prepare.

 The rice has a chili pepper kick to it and it uses some of the same spices that I use in my Bang Bang Shrimp recipe.